Naan (2012 film): Production

 The film was initially launched in 2008, with Siddharth Venugopal and Rukmini Vijayakumar playing the lead roles, however, due to the failure of his previous film Ananda Thandavam, the producer Oscar Ravichandran called off the project.
-The film restarted with Vijay Antony's intervention in October 2011 who also took the lead role from Siddharth.
+The film restarted with Vijay Antony's intervention in October 2011 who also took the lead role from Siddharth, while the latter plays a supporting role in the film.

 Soundtrack

-The soundtrack has six tracks, composed by Vijay Antony himself.
+The soundtrack has six tracks, all composed by Vijay Antony himself.
 Following Yuvan Shankar Raja, who created single tracks in Vaanam and Mankatha, Vijay Antony too released a single track "Makkayala Makkayala" in June 2012.
-All the songs in the album are composed by Vijay Antony.

 Release

 Critical reception

 Malathi Rangarajan of The Hindu praised as "Well done!" and said: "A plethora of pluses make Naan watch-worthy.
 Vijay Antony’s acumen comes to the fore in his choice of a subject that’s strong and a character that’s stronger".
 N. Venkateswaran of The Times of India gave Naan 3.5 out of 5 stars, writing that "but for some minor blips, the writing (and therefore the movie too) is pretty gripping throughout, and keeps the audience on the edge of the seats", calling it "[T]he perfect thriller to spice up the weekend".
 IBNLive wrotet that "'Naan' is racy and appealing" and also adding that "it is a racy crime thriller that is quite an appealing effort from Jeeva Shankar and Vijay Antony."
 The Behindwoods Review Board gave the film 2.5 out of 5, calling it a "suspense thriller that works for most parts."
 Deccan Chronicle stated that "Vijay Antony changes beat".
 Sify rated it average, calling it a "decent psychological thriller."

-Upon release, it was noted that the film had been inspired by The Talented Mr. Ripley.
+Upon release, it was noted that the film had been inspired by the 1999 American film The Talented Mr. Ripley.

 Other languages

 It was remade in Bengali as Amanush 2 which released in April 2015.
-Kannada Remake released in 2016 as Asthitva.
+The Kannada remake, Asthitva was released in 2016.

 Awards

 Legacy

-A sequel to the movie was released in August 2014 by the name Salim.
-In March 2014, it was reported that the film would be remade in Hindi with Prashanth in the lead role.
+A sequel to the movie was released in August 2014 called Salim.
+In March 2014, it was reported that the film would be remade in Hindi with Prashanth reprising Vijay Antony's role.
 Despite a production delay, Thiagarajan confirmed during an interview that the film would be made in February 2017.